McGill-NLP/mcgill-nlp.github.io/_research_directions/online-toxicity.md

 # Funding

-We acknowledge funding from Ubisoft, the Canadian Institute for Advanced Research (CIFAR AI Chair Program), Natural Sciences and Engineering Research Council of Canada (NSERC) Postgraduate Scholarship-Doctoral (PGS D) Award.
+We acknowledge funding from Ubisoft, the Canadian Institute for Advanced Research (CIFAR AI Chair Program) and Natural Sciences and Engineering Research Council of Canada (NSERC) Postgraduate Scholarship-Doctoral (PGS D) Award.
 Funding from Ubisoft is governed through the Mitacs Accelerate Program.

 {% include logo-grid.html id="logos" %}